GGolbik/LaTeXBookTemplate/README.md

 # GGLaTeXBookTemplate
 LaTeX template for books, manuals, documentations, etc.

+## Release Notes
+You will find the release notes in the [CHANGELOG.md](https://github.com/GGolbik/GGLaTeXBookTemplate/blob/master/CHANGELOG.md)

 ## Compiling

 This LaTeX document is tested with the following tools